Unsound Inferences Make Proofs Shorter: Non-Elementary Speed-Up

 \textsc{Case I.} The last inference is:

 so that the proof has the following structure:

 where the $\sigma_i$ denote subproofs.
+The subproof $\sigma_0$ might split into several branches not indicated in the diagram, each of which could potentially include its own copy of $\forall x\, A(x)$ being inferred and its own subproof $\sigma_3'$ with conclusion of the form $\Pi, B \vdash \Lambda$.
+Each branch can be dealt with the same way and so we will only focus on the indicated parts of $\pi$.

+Similarly, the subproof $\sigma_1$ might split into several branches not indicated in the diagram, each of which could potentially include its own copy of $\forall x\, A(x)$ being inferred.
+This we need to bear in mind.
+Note that each of those copies of $\forall x\, A(x)$ is necessarily inferred from a different characteristic variable.
+In fact, the variable $a$ does not appear below $(*)$, by the regularity of $\lkqs$.

 We modify the proof.
-Our strategy is as follows: we would like to merge the subproofs $\sigma_1$ and $\sigma_2$ by simply postponing the inference $(*)$ as follows:
+Our approach is as follows: we would like to merge the subproofs $\sigma_1$ and $\sigma_2$ simply by postponing the inference $(*)$ as follows:

 The problem that might arise is that some occurrence of $\forall x\, A(x)$ that would be contracted in $\sigma_1$ with the indicated occurrence is unable to be contracted.
+We describe how to deal with each of them.

-Assume for simplicity there is only one such occurrence.
-To solve this, notice that the problematic occurrence of $\forall x\, A(x)$ must originate from a strong-quantifier inference.
+Notice that the problematic occurrence of $\forall x\, A(x)$ must originate from a strong-quantifier inference.
 Omit that inference and drag the unquantified formula $A(b)$ until after $(**)$, so that at that point we have a derivation of

 where $\Gamma' = \Gamma'_0, \Gamma'_1$.
 Add to that some exchanges to obtain:

 and a subproof

 in order to infer